OrnithopterX/Ornithopter-Crank-Designer/README.md

 On all profiles, the "D" input term can be set to zero, if needed.

-To analyse the "perfect crank" profile data with greater depth, copy the inputs, as well as the resulting Anhedral and Dihedral.
-And paste the data in the staggered crank profile inputs.
+To analyse the "perfect crank" profile data in greater depth, copy the inputs, as well as the resulting Anhedral and Dihedral.
+And paste the data in the staggered crank profile as inputs.

 On Duel Cranks: each crank should rotate in opposite directions, to maximize flapping symmetry.